MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/security.md

 ms.topic: conceptual
 ---

-# Security for AI workloads using Azure AI PaaS
+# Security for AI workloads on Azure platforms

 This articles provides recommendations for securing AI workloads that use Azure AI platform as a service (PaaS) solutions, such as Azure AI Studio, Azure Machine Learning, and Azure AI services.
 It focuses on the implementation of security configurations for the AI models and platforms on which they run.
 It's the second step in the overarching [Secure AI](./security.md) process.